fr0mpy/fr0mpy/README.md

-Welcome my my graveyard of rushed ideas.
+A graveyard of rushed ideas.
 Enjoy your stay.